fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 -   How the voting classifier can be used to build a single model out of different models

-In the upcoming chapter, you will learn how you can work with data that does not have a target variable or labels, and how to perform unsupervised machine learning in order to solve such problems!
+In the upcoming lab, you will learn how you can work with data that does not have a target variable or labels, and how to perform unsupervised machine learning in order to solve such problems!